Prabal31/Rock-Paper-Scisors/README.md

    node server.js
    ```

-Visit `http://localhost:3000` on your browser to start playing against the server.
+Visit `http://localhost:4001/` on your browser to start playing against the server.

 ## Usage

 Describe how to use the game, with possible command line or browser instructions.

-## Contributing

-Please read [CONTRIBUTING.md](https://yourlinkhere.com/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors